 - Step One.
-Telephone call advising parent/carers of our concerns regarding the level of their child's attendance/lateness, and offering support. - Step Two.
-A letter from child's class teacher (Byron House) or tutor (Senior House) to offer support and further explain the effect the absence/lateness is having on the child. - Step Three.
+Email home from child's class teacher (Byron House) or tutor (Senior House) advising parent/carers of our concerns regarding the level of their child's attendance/lateness, and offering support. - Step Two.
+A letter from the Headmistress/ Deputy Head (Byron House) or Head of Year (Senior House) to offer support and further explain the effect the absence/lateness is having on the child. - Step Three.
 Send an invitation to attend a meeting to discuss the needs of a pupil and family and identify ways that barriers to attendance can be removed.
 (Attendance Contract)